JamesYuuu/the-Hole/README.md

 - JetBrains Rider Editor 3.0.15
 - Oculus XR Plugin 3.2.2
 - OpenXR Plugin 1.5.3
+  - the main API we are using is Unity's OpenXR, not Oculus
 - Post Processing 3.2.2
 - Probuilder 5.0.6
 - Test Framework 1.1.31